alAs Due to often Stakeholder pensions offer a cheap, flexible, and easy way to build your retirement fund.

 As a result of increased contributions and compound interest growing your pension fund, these minor differences quickly make a major difference.

 Step three: Check for extra discounts

 This puts all the burden of choice onto you, and you might feel that you don’t know how to pick a good fund.
-You can reduce the risk of making the wrong decision, by spreading your investment around.
-If this feels too onerous, all stakeholder pensions have to offer a default fund.
-This won’t be right for everyone, but is designed to be a reasonable option for most people.
+Reduce the risk of poor decisions: spread your investment.
+Choosing a range of funds to invest in almost certainly helps to spread some risk.

 Long term, equity funds have proved to produce impressive returns, but short term they could fall a lot.
-Only invest in this type of fund if you’re looking to put your money in for at least ten years.
+Ultimately, only invest in this type of fund if you’re looking to put your money in for at least ten years.

-Most stakeholders offer tracker funds (which mirror the performance of a whole market e.g. the FTSE 100).
+Another option stakeholders offer tracker funds (which mirror the performance of a whole market e.g. the FTSE 100).
 You can also choose from specialist funds such as income funds (which invest in firms providing large dividends), those focusing on a specific area of the stock market, and overseas funds.